maxdorx/maxdorx.github.io/_posts/2025-09-02-building-automated-backup-scripts.md

 ## Closing

-These scripts run on our Azure Linux servers and **send backups to our on-prem Windows server** every night via SSH/SCP.
+I used these scripts on our Azure Linux servers and **send backups to our on-prem Windows server** every night via SSH/SCP.

 ---